My passions include architecture, interior design, tattoos, street art, technology, cars and skiing.

 OK, it might not use a Lamborghini V12, but it does let you fit a BMW V12!
 The early 5.0l from the late '80s can be picked up cheaply and tuned up nicely to 400bhp+, and that will be enough for most!
 You'll still need to source your gearbox, but most of the other components to complete this car are available from Parallel Designs, including at 6.0 VT and GT bodies.
 For a basic car using the Rover V8, expect to pay £25,000 and up and probably another £2000 for the V12 (with better gearbox, brakes and some engine mods.)

 7. Caterham-Super 7 R400

-Caterham is known around the world for their Lotus 7 replica.
+Caterham is known around the world for its Lotus 7 replica.
 In fact, it's not really a replica.
 It's more of a continuation of the original design.
-It has, of course, been upgraded and developed over the years, and this, the R400 Superlight is the best of the build-it-yourself kits.
+It has, of course, been upgraded and developed over the years, and this, the R400 Superlight, is the best of the build-it-yourself kits.

 6. Race Car Replicas-917

 The Porsche 917 is one of the most amazing race cars.
 It's all WIN!
 This particular kit comes from the awesome guys over at Race Car Replicas, who produce a range of classic race cars all to a high standard and at a great price.

 This particular kit comes with everything you need except the engine, transmission, and paint.
 It's designed around a small block Chevy engine, although a large number of engines can be squeezed in there.
 How about the 5.4l V8 from a Porsche 928 GTS?
 Coming with 345bhp, this thing will fly, and that's before you start tweaking the engine.
 500bhp is attainable!